nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ![editValue.png](images/UserGuide/editValue.png)

-and use the "view" command afterwards to verify the edits are accurate:
+and use the `view` command afterwards to verify the edits are accurate:

 ![editValueView.png](images/UserGuide/editValueView.png)